paypal/agent-toolkit/README.md

 The library needs to be configured with your account's client id and secret which is available in your [PayPal Developer Dashboard](https://developer.paypal.com/dashboard/).

 The toolkit works with Vercel's AI SDK and can be passed as a list of tools.
-For more details, refer our [examples](./typescript/examples)
+For more details, refer to our [examples](./typescript/examples)

 ```typescript
 import { PayPalAgentToolkit } from '@paypal/agent-toolkit/ai-sdk';